wp-plugins/acceptto-multi-factor-authentication/readme.txt

 5. Go to Users page on Wordpress and Find and edit your own user's Acceptto email address field to match your account on Acceptto's mobile app.

 == Changelog ==

-= 1.1 =
-* Enabled Two Factor authorization with Phone call and SMS as well as Push Notification.

 = 1.0 =
 * Initial release of plugin.